i-tsvetkov/sxiv-patches/README.md

   so sxiv can support transparent thumbnails:
   ![](preview/2015-03-01-190252_150x150_scrot.png)![](preview/2015-03-01-190035_150x150_scrot.png)

+### sxiv-image-mode-cycle.patch
+  adds the ability to cycle when viewing multiple images

 ### sxiv.rb
   Ruby script for finding optimal thumbnail size.
   The thumbnail size is calculated so that when viewing thumbnails in